jessetvogel/abstract-nonsense/notes/automatic_reduction_rules.md

 ## Automatic reduction rules

+**No actual identifications should be made during the creation of a morphism!
+This messes up everything!**

+Instead, during the creation of a morphism, first search for alternative representations.
+If there are none, only then create a new morphism.
+There are (at least) two ways to go about this:

+- Have a 'preferred' direction of creating these morphisms (actual **reduction** rules so to say)
+- Do some (smart) search for alternative representations: e.g. (`(f.g).h` also checks if `f.g.h` or `f.(g.h)` is already created)

-### Immediate rules / cases where not even a Representation is made
+### Immediate rules / cases where not even a Representation is made (These can be checked 'intrinsically': we do not need to look at the representations of the arguments)

 - `P = P` gives `True`
 - `True = False` gives `False`